mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ```

 ```
-Making a profit is of tantamount importance to the subsidised merchant captain as well but there is another goal that is equally important – establishing relationships.
+Making a profit is of tantamount importance to the subsidized merchant captain as well but there is another goal that is equally important – establishing relationships.
 The more a subby crew gets to know its stomping grounds, the more successful they become.
-Subsidised merchants operate in regions ripe for economic development.
+Subsidized merchants operate in regions ripe for economic development.
 Conditions for trade are often less than ideal and the Travellers’ choices are narrowed to a specific set of worlds.
 Making a profit under these